yguitton/training-material/faqs/galaxy/manage_your_galaxy_storage.md

 In short, you can connect your Galaxy account to an Onedata Storage as follows:

 - In the `Onezone domain` field, please fill in the address to your `Onezone` domain.
 It could be something like "datahub.egi.eu".
-- In case you want to disable validation of SSL certificates, you can use `Disable tls certificate validation?` slider.
+- In case you want to disable validation of SSL certificates, you can use `Disable tls certificate validation?` option.
 However, we strongly recommend you to not use this option unless you know what your are doing.
 - Provide name of a space that Galaxy data will be stored on Onedata using `Space Name`.
 If there is more than one space with the same name, you can explicitly specify which one to select by using the format `<space_name>@<space_id>` (for example `demo@7285220ecc636075ae5759aec7ad65d3cha8f9`).
 - If you want to provide a path to store Galaxy data, you can use the `Galaxy root directory` field.
 If this field is empty, the data will be stored in the space's root directory.
 - You should provide an `Access Token` to Galaxy for the Onedata space.
 Your [access token](https://onedata.org/#/home/documentation/topic/stable/tokens), suitable for REST API access in a Oneprovider service. **Must** allow both read and write data access.